 1. My home office, on which I spent countless hours and dollars decorating and organizing, is a joke.
 Floor to ceiling shelves?
 For what?
-This is clearly my office:
+On any given day, this is my office:

-2. The basket of quiet toys intended to keep the kids quiet during meetings and conference calls was interpreted as a challenge.
-I anticipate the banging of wooden puzzle pieces together will soon replace the traditional pots and pans on New Years Eve.
+2. The basket of quiet toys intended to keep the kids quiet during my meetings and conference calls was accepted as a challenge.
+I anticipate the banging of wooden puzzle pieces will soon replace the traditional pots and pans on New Years Eve.

 3. No one believes I actually work.
 My mom calls 46 times a day and always begins the conversation with, “Are you busy?”
 Nope.
 Not at all.
 Just pretending to be employed while simultaneously building a Lego bridge as per usual.

 4. Working at home creates twice the clutter at twice the speed.
 This one seems like a no-brainer now, but when I signed up to be a WAHM, I envisioned I would dedicate part of my day to housework.
-Cute, huh?
+Adorable, right?
 In reality, I have zero time for anything but work.
 Which brings me to…

 6. He doesn’t say anything because he’s either too nice or fears my wrath, but I know when my husband comes home and looks around, he instantly wonders, “What the hell has she done all day?!”

-8. Other stay at home moms constantly want to have playdates.
-I find it difficult to explain that I don’t want to be their friend and I can’t stand their kids, and this makes running into them at the supermarket a little awkward.
+8. Other stay-at-home moms constantly want to have playdates.
+Just like my Mom, they either don’t understand or believe that I work from home.
+Mostly, though, I’m grateful to have the work to fall back on because I find it difficult to explain that I don’t want to be their friend and I can’t stand their kids, and this makes running into them at the supermarket a little awkward.

-9. I’m constantly having to explain what it is I do:
+9. I’m constantly having to explain what I do:

 From the computer?